Skip to content

 • /quit: exit KodaCode

-/trace and /restore are the two commands most closely tied to KodaCode’s event-first design:
+These inspection commands are closely tied to KodaCode’s event-first design:

 • /trace answers “what actually happened in this turn?”